 It is the last but not least important element.
 If you cannot ensure your offering and hold yourself accountable, then customers will not feel safe to make the purchase.

-It is utmost important to ensure all three objectives simultaneously otherwise there will be undesired consequences.
+It is utmost important to ensure all three objectives of brand positioning simultaneously otherwise there will be undesired consequences.
 Elaborately, highly relevant brands take a hit in the form of becoming a commodity.
 While highly unique brands become a subset of the market.
 All three objectives must be met to avoid the risk of being commoditized and becoming niche providers.

 Brand Positioning Process